FabioDev35/Guess-the-Number/README.md

 # Guess-the-Number
-Try to guess what number am I thinking.
+Try to guess what number I am thinking.
+In order to run the file:

 1. Download the script on a computer with python installed on it.
 2. Run the script